Google Product Feed Specification: How To Comply With Google’s Feed Requirements

 AdTribes offers a free and premium version.
 While both come with many awesome tools, the latter boasts additional features allowing you to enhance your product data feeds even further.

 Are you interested in learning how to use AdTribes to create product feeds?
-Then read our comprehensive guide, “What Is A Product Feed And How Do You Create One?
-(Ultimate Guide).”
+Then read our comprehensive guide:

 What Is A Product Feed And How Do You Create One?
 (Ultimate Guide)